Big Brother 2023-2024, nominations: who was nominated today

-Which Big Brother 2023-2024 contestants ended up nominated (nominated) at the end of today’s episode, Monday 11 September 2023?
-They ended up in the nominations… UPDATING NEWS…
+Which Big Brother 2023-2024 contestants ended up nominated (nominated) at the end of today’s episode, Friday 15 September 2023?
+Ending up in the nominations were… UPDATING NEWS…

 How to vote